George Clooney named as witness at Berlusconi sex trial

 They both deny the accusations.

-Berlusconi's defence has called Clooney as a witness because Ruby said she had seen the actor and Canalis at one of Berlusconi's parties.
+Berlusconi's defense has called Clooney as a witness because Ruby said she had seen the actor and Canalis at one of Berlusconi's parties.

 (Reporting By Manuela d'Alessandro; Editing by Alessandra Rizzo)